Walter Bowart: Life and career

-Born Walter Howard Kirby in Omaha, Nebraska, Bowart was adopted as a newborn by Walter and Fenna Bowart.
+Born as Walter Howard Kirby in Omaha, Nebraska, Bowart was adopted as a newborn by Walter and Fenna Bowart.
 He was raised in Enid, Oklahoma, and won a McMahon Scholarship in journalism to the University of Oklahoma.
-In the early 1960s Bowart moved to New York City to pursue his interest in painting, and there he met his first wife Linda Dugmore, daughter of abstract expressionist Edward Dugmore, and had his first son Wolfe.
+In the early 1960s Bowart moved to New York City to pursue his interest in painting, there he met his first wife Linda Dugmore, daughter of abstract expressionist Edward Dugmore, with whom he had his first son Wolfe.

 In 1965, Bowart, along with Ishmael Reed, who named the paper, Sherry Needham, Allen Katzman, and Dan Rattiner founded the East Village Other (EVO).
 EVO offered a newsprint medium for the rants, artwork, poetry and comics of such 1960s icons as Timothy Leary, Allen Ginsberg, Abbie Hoffman, Robert Crumb, Marshall McLuhan, Spain Rodriguez, and The Fugs.
 In 1966, Bowart testified before the Senate Subcommittee on Juvenile Delinquency about banning LSD.
 He drew national attention with his recommendations.

-Through his connection with ex-Harvard professor Timothy Leary, Walter met his second wife, Peggy Hitchcock.
+Through his connection with ex-Harvard professor Timothy Leary, Walter met his second wife, Peggy Mellon Hitchcock.
 They moved to Tucson, Arizona in 1968 where Bowart founded Omen Press, a publishing house for metaphysical books.
 Among other books, Omen Press published This Is The New Age In Person by "Sufi Sam", for which Bowart wrote the foreword.
 Bowart and Peggy Hitchcock had two daughters, Sophia and Nuria.

-In 1973 Bowart located and reconnected with his biological parents, Thomas J. Kirby and Patricia J. Dooley, and discovered he had three younger sisters, Janet, Nancy and Kathy.
+In 1973, Bowart located and reconnected with his biological parents, Thomas J. Kirby and Patricia J. Dooley, and discovered he had three younger sisters, Janet, Nancy and Kathy.
 His adoption had a profound impact on Bowart and he later published various articles under the names of his biological parents.